What Is Data-Driven Marketing & Why Is It Important?

 Based on your analysis, you would develop marketing strategies that included these new insights.

-In this way, your marketing will be data-driven and strategy-based, reflecting evidence in the real world, not assumption-based.
+In this way, your marketing will be data-driven and strategy-based, grounded in real-world evidence, not assumption-based.

 Step 7: Execution and Test